 CP90: Final Notice of Intent to Levy

 CP90 is another version of the final warning letter.
 It is sent to notify you of the IRS’s plan to enforce a levy and also highlight your appeal rights to a hearing.
-Similarly to Letters 1058 and LT11, you must respond within 30 days of receiving the letter.
-Failing to act within this timeframe may result in the loss of your right to a CDP hearing and the IRS may proceed with issuing the levy.
+Similar to Letters 1058 and LT11, you must respond within 30 days of receiving the letter.
+Failing to act within this timeframe may result in the loss of your right to a CDP hearing, and the IRS may proceed with issuing the levy.

 CP297: Final Notice of Intent to Levy (for Businesses)